AlejandroMorales-s/AlejandroMorales-s/README.md

 # 💫 About Me:
 I am a React Developer, working to improve my skills every day.
-Right now, I'm fixing some personal projects to enchant my profile.
+Actually I'm making the Front-End Engineer carrer path on codecademy!

 ## 🌐 Socials: